Melanie Pereira Alves

 Alves was born in December 1983 San Jose, California (USA) but raised in Portugal.

 On her recent work- Urban Jungle- Alves focuses on current social and cultural issues, such as Gun violence and Culture of fear.
-She addresses how we are losing core human values, being consumed by a Society that is built around power, greed, individuality and deception.
-Alves has been creating animal taxidermy inspired trophies made of toy guns, describing paradoxes between hunter and prey, power and powerless, violence and protection, toy and weapon.
+She addresses how Society is losing its core human values by focusing on power, greed, the individual and deception.
+She translates this loss into the powerful imagery of the toy gun (the “playful” or distorted appropriation of an object of violence) as a thing of beauty and pride in the form of taxidermy.
+Society’s trophy to itself: a reminder of its greatness.
+Alves work continuously, talks about paradoxes between hunter and prey, power and powerless, violence and protection, toy and weapon.

 Alves has also been painting “animal masks” where she explores the relation between animal instinct and our deepest inner self, viewed per the artist as our Essence.